penseipublicidade/website/docs/controls/row.md

 ### `spacing`

 Spacing between controls in a row.
 Default value is 10 virtual pixels.
-Spacing is applied only when `alignment` is set to `start`, `end` or `center`.
+Spacing is applied only when `alignment` is set to `MainAxisAlignment.START`, `MainAxisAlignment.END` or `MainAxisAlignment.CENTER`.

 ### `on_scroll_interval`